GO FIGURE: A Meta Evaluation of Factuality in Summarization: Introduction

 \section{Introduction}

 The goal of text generation systems is to produce text that is fluent, coherent, relevant, as well as factually correct.
-Recent progress in neural approaches to building semantically constraint text generation systems has shown tremendous improvements in this direction \cite{lapata2019,guo-etal-2018-soft,durmus-etal-2020-feqa,wang-etal-2020-asking}.
+Recent progress in neural approaches to building semantically constrained text generation systems has shown tremendous improvements in this direction \cite{lapata2019,guo-etal-2018-soft,durmus-etal-2020-feqa,wang-etal-2020-asking}.
 However, an important issue in text generation systems is that they can yield factually inconsistent text, caused by somewhat distorted or fabricated facts about the source text.
-Especially in document summarization tasks, the models that abstract away salient aspects, have been shown to generate text with up to 30\% factual inconsistencies \citep{Kryscinski2019EvaluatingTF,Falke2019RankingGS,zhu2020boosting}.
+Especially in document summarization tasks, models that abstract away salient aspects, have been shown to generate text with up to 30\% factual inconsistencies \citep{Kryscinski2019EvaluatingTF,Falke2019RankingGS,zhu2020boosting}.

-Commonly used metrics for measuring quality of generated text fail to capture structural aspects of language and poorly correlate with human judgements \cite{Hashimoto2019UnifyingHA,Clark2019SentenceMS}.
-As shown by Figure \ref{fig:cands}, simple transformations like copying filler terms from the source text and introducing logical negations to transform a factually grounded summary into a factually inconsistent summary can lead to a higher ROUGE score for the less factual summary when we compare the candidate summaries against the original source document.
+Commonly used metrics for measuring quality of generated text fail to capture structural aspects of language like negation and poorly correlate with human judgements \cite{Hashimoto2019UnifyingHA,Clark2019SentenceMS,sellam-etal-2020-bleurt}, leading to a rapidly progressing search for factuality-driven summarization metrics.

-The last few years has observed an increase in research papers on factual consistency evaluation metrics due to these reasons.
-A number of metrics have been proposed for measuring factuality via proxy objectives like question-answering (QA) and facet overlap \cite{Scialom2019AnswersUU,durmus-etal-2020-feqa,Mao2020FacetAwareEF}, raising a number of new research questions including: \textit{``Do these metrics capture multiple aspects and dimensions of factuality in summarization?"} and \textit{``Do these metrics capture factuality across a broader spectrum of domains?"} It is unclear which of these metrics are suitable for evaluating the types of text generation methods.
-We think that answering these questions is key to determining the usability and effectiveness of recent factuality metrics, especially when considering previously under-explored summarization domains like dialogue summarization.